dennisklappe/trello-scheduler/README.md

 ## How It Works

 1. **Chrome Extension** adds scheduling buttons to Trello interface
-2. **Cloudflare Worker** stores scheduled items and processes them every minute
+2. **Cloudflare Worker** stores scheduled items and processes them every minute using an efficient minute-based index (no KV list operations)
 3. **Trello API** posts comments and updates cards at scheduled times

 ## Setup Guide